peterhoward42/qt-layout-gen/docs/reference_manual-2.md

     layouts = Builder.from_file(file_path)

-This variant has a couple of practical advantages, particularly during iterative development.
-Firstly, the line numbers in the error reporting are more directly useful.
-But it also offers the capability to write back out your file (over-writing the original), having automatically aligned the right column to just beyond the longest name entry present.
-This is considerably easier than bothering to maintain this manually.
-Nb. the right aligment of the *type* column is only a visual aid - it is not necessary syntactically.

-    layouts = Builder.from_file(file_path, write_back_out=True)

-Your original file variants are not lost, they are saved in a temporary directory - as detailed (to stdout) when using this mode.

 ## Error Handling
 The builder handles all errors by raising an api.LayoutError which contains an explanation and the offending line number from the input.